gullah26/phonebook_manager/README.md

 # Shopping List Manager #

-* The shopping cart manager is an direct equivalent to the popular shopping list manager program, It is a kind of shopping bot that allows the user input and manipulation of data according to the user choices and the shopping bot outputs a result based on user choices and input.
+* The shopping list manager is an application like a  shopping bot that allows the user to input data and manipulate it according to the user choices and the shopping bot outputs a result based on user choices and input.

-* The aim of this program is to help user have a proper planning with grocery shopping, by having a grocery list is beneficial to a user in a lot of ways.
+* The aim of this program is to help user have a proper planning with shopping list record, this  shopping list app is beneficial to users in a lot of ways.
-    First, a user will likely make an improptu decision to impulse buy a product that was never in the plan, this kind of uncontrolled urge will definitly impact the user financially, which the ripple effect can spread all the way to incur debt , which can eventually be a detriment to a once healthy credit score.
+ First, a user will likely make an improptu decision to impulse buy a product that was never in the plan, this kind of uncontrolled urge will definitly impact the user financially, which the ripple effect can spread all the way to incur debt , it can also be a detriment to a once healthy credit score.
 However, having a proper planning of the items you want to buy could come in handy as it will help in avoiding over spending, and impulse buying by helping user to focus on what is really needed.

 * Secondly, the shopping list program saves user time and energy, not having a list of what to buy at the store makings shopping a headache and time consuming as wider product choices can be a distraction which can be overwhelming sometimes, but if you already have the choice of items you which to buy makes shopping very easy and less time consuming.
 In the same vein, having a shopping list reduces waste in the sense that when you buy things you do not really need immediatly it most times end up in the trash.